woz-u/DS-Student-Resources/DS107-Big-Data/To_LMS/learning-modules/DS Big Data Analytics - AWS/Syllabus/L0-Syllabus.md

 ### Week 3

-### Lesson 7 AWS Query Data S3 Athena Glue Analyze Data Redshift
+### Lesson 7 AWS Query Data with Athena and Glue, in Amazon Data Redshift and S3
 - Access AWS Glue in the AWS Management Console.
 - Create a crawler with AWS Glue.
 - Create a database and table with AWS Glue.